Injection9/VRIS/README.md

 ### Installation
 To install VRIS, first clone the project.

-Then cd into the directory and run >pip install -r requirements.txt
+Then cd into the directory and run:
+> pip install -r requirements.txt